PaddlePaddle/PaddleDetection/docs/advanced_tutorials/MODEL_TECHNICAL_en.md

 from .yolo_head import *
 ```
 **A few notes:**
-- The Head module needs to register with `register`.
+- The head module needs to register with `register`.
-- The Head module needs to inherit the `paddle.nn.Layer` class and implement the forward function.
+- The head module needs to inherit the `paddle.nn.Layer` class and implement the forward function.
 - `__inject__` indicates that the module encapsulated in the global dictionary is imported.
 Such as loss, etc.

-##### 2.1.4Added Loss
+##### 2.1.4 Create Loss
-The Loss modules are all stored under `ppdet/modeling/losses` directory, where we created `yolo_loss.py`
+The loss modules are all stored under `ppdet/modeling/losses` directory, where we created `yolo_loss.py`
 ```python
 import paddle.nn as nn
 from ppdet.core.workspace import register